How To Participate

 Most Commission proceedings are conducted as “notice and comment proceedings” in which interested persons express their views primarily by submitting comments.
 A much smaller number of proceedings are conducted as administrative hearings which are judicial in nature and require participants to comply with more complex rules and procedures.

 Subchapter D sets forth special rules of practice for certain specific types of proceedings.
 Included in subchapter D are procedures for Postal Service proposals to make changes in the nature of postal services, appeals of Postal Service determinations to close post offices, complaint cases, and other specialized types of cases.

 A knowledgeable public representative is appointed to participate in all Commission proceedings on behalf of the general public.
 The public representative is available to advise participants unfamiliar with Commission practices and procedures.

 Filing Online increases security, stability and functionality for dockets processing.
 Persons representing a participant in a Commission proceeding must become an Account Holder in order to file documents with the Commission.
 A temporary account can be obtained online immediately.
 It may only be used to file a notice of intervention or a comment that has been solicited by the Commission.
 It expires after 35 days.

 TWO WAYS TO PARTICIPATE

-To provide comments in response to a Commission request, individuals must first register with the Commission through a "temporary (1O-day)" or "permanent" account.
+To file using the Filing Online system, individuals must first register with the Commission through a "temporary (35-day)" or "permanent" account.
 A temporary account can be arranged online in minutes, while a permanent account must be established in writing.
-For more information about registering for an account. click here.
+For more information about registering for an account, click here.

-Once an account is established, individuals may submit comments and documents electronically via the Commission web site.
-These submissions will be posted online with all of the other Docket filings.
-If you have questions or comments about filing documents in a docket, please email them to the Commission at email@example.com or call the dockets clerk at (202) 789-6846.
+Once an account is established, individuals may submit comments and other documents electronically via the Commission web site.
+Submissions will be posted online with all other docketed filings.
+If you have questions about filing documents in a docket, please email them to the Commission at firstname.lastname@example.org or call the dockets clerk at (202) 789-6847.